-The Fairmont Hotel Vancouver offers a variety of guest services to assist you in planning your next family vacation in Vancouver, BC.
+The Fairmont Hotel Vancouver offers a variety of guest services to assist you in planning your next family vacation.

 With a large selection of connected rooms The Fairmont Hotel Vancouver’s “A Family Affair” package proves that families who travel together can save together – families that book one room at the “rate of the day” will receive 50% off a second room, making it easy for families to travel together with a little extra breathing room.
 This package also includes 25% off food and beverage within the hotel.